wario123/IDD-Fa18-Lab1/README.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

 analogWrite() is able to generate a wave of specified duty cycle and therefore set the voltage to HIGH/LOW a certain fraction of the time.
 This fraction changes linearly with how one changes the value for the analogWrite function.
-It is different than digitalWrite in that digitalWrite can only have 2 settings: HIGH or LOW
+It is different than digitalWrite in that digitalWrite can also only have 2 settings: HIGH or LOW but always 100% of the time. analogWrite(255) = digitalWrite(HIGH) and analogWrite(0) = digitalWrite(LOW).

 ## Part F. FRANKENLIGHT!!!